 What NBN plans to TPG Broadband offer?

-TPG’s NBN plans have been recognised by the ACCC in February of 2019 as being the fastest in Australia.
+TPG’s NBN plans have consistently been recognised by the ACCC as being one of the fastest in Australia.
 Given how extensive the ACCC’s speed monitoring studies are, endorsements don’t get much clearer than that.
 Every plan comes with unlimited downloads.
 Choosing a plan will depend on a few different variables, with TPG giving customers a fair amount of freedom to pick and choose what they use – and what they don’t.
 The no-contract option comes with a set-up fee, while the contracted option – which waives the fee – requires an 18-month commitment.

 From there you’ll need to select your speed.
-TPG has three options for NBN: NBN12 (10MBPS typical evening), NBN50 (42.7MBPS typical evening) and NBN100 (71.4MBPS typical evening).
+TPG has three options for NBN: NBN12 (11.2MBPS typical evening), NBN50 (46MBPS typical evening) and NBN100 (80.1MBPS typical evening).
 While the NBN12 option is suitable for light to moderate internet usage, the next two are where TPG gets let off the leash to show what it can do.
 Even better – particularly for larger families or big households – their speed during peak times is excellent.
 This means your internet is fast when you need it to be (and also fast in other times).